 Please book as early as practical to avoid disappointment.

 We require a 35% deposit including GST at the time of booking.
-Final balance is due 8 weeks before the program start date.
+The final balance is due 8 weeks before the program start date.

 We ask that you familiarize yourself with our detailed booking instructions and conditions.

 Please note that you will be required to sign our waiver before commencing the program.
 Please view our sample waiver copy.

 There are two basic types of insurance that most travellers need to consider: Medical and Cancellation/Trip Interruption Insurance.
 We offer our guests coverage for both and highly recommend you purchase it.

 It is wise to ensure that your health plan will cover you in case of illness or accident during your trip.
 Obtain extra coverage if necessary.
 There is no charge for rescue in the national and provincial parks, however, costs such as air or ground transportation, long term care and other services are not covered.

 We recognize that our guests’ schedules may change for many reasons; business, family, flight delays, injuries and other unplanned events.
 For these eventualities, the Trip Cancellation/Interruption insurance is a great way to protect your investment.

 For all your travel insurance requirements we recommend the Simpson Group.
 This agency offers a wide range of travel insurance options including Trip Cancellation/Interruption, Travel Medical and Personal Effect Loss for Canadian Travelers.
 We highly recommend purchasing this insurance.